whage/thesis/thesis.md

 # Type checking
 Type checking is the process of deciding whether a term is well typed or not.
 A type checker verifies that the constraints posed by the type system are not violated by the program.
-Type checking can be done by automated tools called typecheckers, which are usually built into compilers or linkers. [@debating-type-systems]
+Type checking can be done by automated tools called type checkers, which are usually built into compilers or linkers. [@debating-type-systems]

 There are two main branches of languages with regards to type checking (or "typing"): static and dynamic.